By Jeremy Koenig | Venture Capital Firm Marketing Strategy | Oct, 29 2024 | 16 Min Read

 When targeting companies in the SIC codes above for Series A venture capital funding, there are certain indicators related to size, revenue, number of employees, and the company’s age that investors often consider.

 Companies should have a strong market fit, evidence of customer demand, and an early revenue base, with younger companies having an edge as they offer a larger growth potential.
-Here’s a breakdown of these factors:
+Here’s a breakdown of these factors for venture capital firm marketing strategy:

 Annual Revenue